Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 25 Maret 2026 20.44.47 UTC
+- WIB: Rabu, 25 Maret 2026 22.16.13 UTC
-- WITA: Rabu, 25 Maret 2026 21.44.47 UTC
+- WITA: Rabu, 25 Maret 2026 23.16.13 UTC
-- WIT: Rabu, 25 Maret 2026 22.44.47 UTC
+- WIT: Kamis, 26 Maret 2026 00.16.13 UTC

 Kutipan Inspiratif:
-"You create beauty with your attitude, your behaviours, and your actions.
-Its all up to you"
+"Friendship is a mercury drop.
+If it is dropped.
+Impossible to recollect.
+So do not drop your friends!!!!"

-Kategori: attitude
+Kategori: friendship